 What Is the Best Age to Start Having Mammograms?

-A mammogram only takes a few moments to complete, and although it may be momentarily uncomfortable as the breast tissue is squeezed between two plates, it shouldn’t feel painful.
-Monthly self-checks are also useful in detecting any changes to the breast tissue that could occur in between screenings.
+A mammogram only takes a few moments to complete, and although it may be momentarily uncomfortable as it squeezes the breast tissue between two plates, it shouldn’t feel painful.
+Monthly self-checks are also helpful in detecting any changes to the breast tissue that could occur in between screenings.

 Annual Gynecological Exam

 Every women’s annual exam or physical checkup should include an annual gynecological exam.

 We use a Pap test or smear to screen for cervical cancer.
 The Pap smear can be taken during your pelvic exam, removing a sample of cells from your cervix using a small scraper, spatula, or brush.
 A pathologist analyzes the cells under a microscope to check for any changes that require further investigation.
 The test should only feel mildly uncomfortable and is an essential part of your health checkup.
 The specialist will refer you to a gynecologist for this exam.

 Please make an appointment at our convenient locations in Midtown Manhattan or Upper East Side with our primary care physicians.
 Our general practitioners and internist doctors look forward to meeting you!Manhattan Primary Care Locations: Manhattan Primary Care (Upper East Side) 983 Park Ave, Ste 1D22, New York 10028

 (212) 389-9929 Manhattan Primary Care (Midtown) 56 W 45th St, Ste 808, New York, NY 10036

 (212) 389-1887 Manhattan Primary Care (Union Square) 55 W 17th St, Ste 105, New York 10011